-- Geo Data such as Country, State, City, Zip code and timezone of the visitor connection
+- Geo Data such as Country, State, City, Zip code, and timezone of the visitor connection

-- Mobile and stationary network connection identification by ISP name, Organization name and Host name
+- Mobile and stationary network connection identification by ISP name, Organization name, and Host name

 - Visitor cumulative activity by total page views and returning visits over the life of visitor's browser cookies

-Website Visitor Data that can be used to setup Basic and Advanced Visitor Control Rules can be obtained on the visitor's detail page.
+Website Visitor Data that can be used to set up Basic and Advanced Visitor Control Rules can be obtained on the visitor's detail page.

 The Link and Page Trackers also provide an action log that displays a status when a Visitor Control Rule is activated.

-Other Mobile Tracker rule reports include counts for the first time and returning visit clicks, campaign link clicks, IP addresses of all visitors which were allowed or disallowed from accessing web content and GEO locations.
+Other Mobile Tracker rule reports include counts for the first time and returning visit clicks, campaign link clicks, IP addresses of all visitors who were allowed or disallowed from accessing web content and GEO locations.

 Advanced Visitor Redirecting Rules can be used but not limited to the following